-Associate Professor of Population Studies (Research)
+Associate Professor of Population Studies and Environment and Society (Research)

-In press - Elizabeth Fussell.
+2014.
+Elizabeth Fussell.
 “Warmth of the Welcome: Attitudes toward Immigrants and Immigration.”
-Annual Review of Sociology Volume 40.
+Annual Review of Sociology 40: 479-498.

 2014.
 Elizabeth Fussell, Lori M. Hunter, and Clark Gray.
 (2014).
 “Measuring the Environmental Dimensions of Human Migration: The Demographer’s Toolbox.”
 Global Environmental Change 28: 182-191.